Texas coral snake

-Micrurus tener, commonly known as the Texas coral snake, is a species of venomous snake in the family Elapidae.
-The species is endemic to the southern United States and northeastern and central Mexico.
-Five subspecies are recognized as being valid, including the nominotypical subspecies, Micrurus tener tener, which is found in both the US and Mexico, and is also commonly known as the Texas coral snake.
-The species Micrurus tener was once considered to be a subspecies of the eastern coral snake (Micrurus fulvius).
+Micrurus tener, commonly known as the Texas coral snake, is a species of snake in the family Elapidae.
+It is native to the southern United States and adjacent northeastern and central Mexico.
+Six subspecies are recognized as being valid, including the nominotypical subspecies, Micrurus tener tener The species Micrurus tener was once considered to be a subspecies of the eastern coral snake (Micrurus fulvius).

 Geographic range

-M. tener ranges from the southern United States south to northeastern and central Mexico.
+The Texas coral snake ranges from the southern United States south to northeastern and central Mexico.
 It inhabits the states of Texas, Louisiana and Arkansas, and the Mexican states of Tamaulipas, San Luis Potosí, Guanajuato, Querétaro and Morelos.

 Description

 The Texas coral snake has the traditional coloration associated with coral snakes: black, yellow, and red rings.
-It is capable of growing to 48 in (122 cm) in total length (including tail), but most are closer to 24 in.
+These rings extend onto the belly.
+It is capable of growing to 48 in (122 cm) in total length (tail included), but most are closer to 24 in.
 Males are typically smaller than females.
 It has smooth dorsal scales, a rounded head, and the eyes have round pupils.
 Albinistic (lacking black pigment) and anerythristic (lacking red pigment) specimens have been found in the wild.
 "Pastel" (pink, translucent cream, and very light blue) coloration has been noted, and completely black (melanistic) specimens, are known.
 The Texas coral snake is somewhat larger (longer and stouter) than the eastern coral snake (Micrurus fulvius), and has a somewhat larger venom yield.

 Behavior

 All coral snakes are shy, secretive animals, typically nocturnal.
 They spend most of their time hiding in leaf litter, under logs.
 They can be seen crawling on the surface, after heavy rains, when the nighttime temperatures rise above 78 F.

 When grabbed suddenly, or sometimes just when touched, they may thrash about, swing around, and bite.
-Sometimes they are calm, and then suddenly swing around and bite, for no apparent reason.

 Diet

-The primary diet of M. tener consists of other snakes, primarily earth snakes, and other small fossorial species.
+The primary diet of the Texas coral snake consists of other snakes, primarily earth snakes, and other small fossorial species.
 It is cannibalistic.
 It also occasionally eats small lizards, but the consumption of rodents by coral snakes is rare.